How to Butcher a Duck

 I use an old feed bag with a hole cut in one corner to hold the duck still while I kill it.
 The duck’s head is poked through the hole, allowing me to gather up the bag and hold it around the feet.
 This prevents the animal from moving and messing up the decapitation.
 When I was still new at this I did have a few botched decapitations and needed to chop twice.
 If this happens, get over it and make the second chop as quickly as you can to prevent any more suffering than necessary.

-Once your duck is dead, the rest is pretty easy.
+Once the bird is dead, it isn’t that difficult to butcher a duck.
 You want to work quickly and keep your table and tools clean to prevent the growth of bacteria on the meat.
-I keep a hose with a shut off valve at the ready to wash the carcass, table, and knife.
+I keep a hose with a shut-off valve at the ready to wash the carcass, table, and knife.

 When the bird has bled out and stops flapping (don’t worry, it can’t feel anything and is dead once the spinal column is severed) give it a good hosing down.
 Wash the feet and press down on the abdomen while rinsing with the hose to force any feces in the vent out and wash it away.